npcoincoreteam/NPCoin-php/NPCWallet/OpenApiWallet/README.md

 For API User, every transaction have their own Tracking ID (start with TX capital letter).
 We now developing new API, so for the retriving Tracking ID's data, only done for single Tracking ID only.
 But we will upgrade for tracking Multiple Tracking ID.

-Fuction Tracking Transaction ID only need parameter as below
+Function Tracking Transaction ID only need parameter as below
 * Tracking ID
 <br>
 <a href="https://github.com/npcoincoreteam/NPCoin/blob/master/NPCWallet/OpenApiWallet/Sample-Track-Tracking-ID.txt">Sample Tracking Transaction ID Request</a>